TERMS AND CONDITIONS FOR VISITING THE UPSIDE DOWN AMSTERDAM

 Article 10.2 The person who is (or who originally was) entitled to the admission ticket is jointly responsible and jointly liable for any damage caused by the holder of that admission ticket.

-Article 10.4 Organizations that organize (or that have another party organize) meetings, special events and/or parties in the Venue are responsible and liable at all times for the behaviour of the guests who they invited, without prejudice to those guests own responsibility and liability.
+Article 10.4 Organizations that organize (or that have another party organize) meetings, special events and/or parties in the Venue are responsible and liable at all times for the behavior of the guests who they invited, without prejudice to those guests own responsibility and liability.

 11 FOUND OBJECTS